chema/home/content/fixed/about.md

 <figure style="float: right; margin-right: 1.1rem; margin-bottom: 0.9rem; max-width: 30%;"><img src="/img/a-san-franciscan-sea-lion-logo-2025-512x512.png" alt="A circular emblem showing a sea lion on a rock before the Golden Gate Bridge" style="width: 100%; height: auto; display: block;" loading="lazy"><figcaption style="text-align: center; font-size: 0.8rem;">The Great San Franciscan Seal</figcaption></figure>

-Your correspondent's earliest memories are from another San Francisco: his family’s San Pancho in Guanajuato, where their roots reach back to 1607, when San Pancho was one of many "Indian republics."
+Your correspondent's earliest memories are from another San Francisco: his family's San Pancho in Guanajuato, where their roots reach back to 1607, when San Pancho was one of many "Indian republics."
 He had only just arrived in San Francisco, California when he planted the seeds of what would become this site.
-This domain, built on the syncretic demonym of a Californian city imposed on a colonial settlement rooted in Indigenous labor and land, became a fitting foundation for a digital home.
+This domain, built on the syncretic demonym of a Californian city imposed on a colonial settlement rooted in Indigenous labor and land, became the fitting foundation for a digital home.

 ### Beyond Geographies and Etymologies

-More recently, the domain has come to reflect the author's ethical commitments and political orientation in the pursuit of justice.
-These include animal liberation, degrowth, anti-authoritarianism, worker empowerment, and democracy — values he associates with the namesake of both his cities: Saint Francis of Assisi.
+More recently, the domain has come to reflect the author's ethical commitments and political orientation.
+These include animal liberation, degrowth, faith, anti-authoritarianism, worker empowerment, and democracy — values he associates with the namesake of both his cities: Saint Francis of Assisi, and the lesser-known Saint Francis of Paola.

 ### Scope & Purpose